Great to see you here! You are taking steps to improve your memory.

-Here’s the link to Shopping Spree
+Here’s the game: Click here for Shopping Spree

 [When loading the game for the first time, wait a few seconds when you see the word Construct3 appear.
 As soon as the game is ready for you, the title will appear.
 Have fun!]

 Playing Shopping Spree has just given your short term memory, verbal memory and working memory a workout.

 See how many brain areas are activated when you play ‘Shopping Spree’!

 First you used your verbal memory to focus on the words on each list.